-The State and Local Recovery Fund (ARPA) accounts for allowable activity incurred within the scope of the American Rescue Plan Act (ARPA).
+The State and Local Recovery Fund (ARPA) accounts for allowable activity incurred within the scope of the City's allocation of American Rescue Plan Act (ARPA) funding.

 The city capital projects fund accounts for construction and renovation activity associated with the City's non-school projects.